gurbindersingh/task-queue/README.md

 // The syntax for passing parameters to a function is the same as for the setIntervall() method QUEUE.add(bar, 'The quick brown fox', Math.ceil(Math.random() * 100));

-// Obviously we can also pass a arrow function QUEUE.add(() => Promise.resolve());
+// Obviously we can also pass an arrow function QUEUE.add(() => Promise.resolve());

 ```